Cold Ash St Mark's C.E. (VC) School

 - 8.3: Are there accessible changing and toilet facilities?

-Changing and toilet facilities which may be needed in addition to our standard school facilities will be made, where possible, should the need arise, on an individual basis, as has previously been the case.
+Changing and toilet facilities which may be needed in addition to our standard school facilities will be made, where possible, should the need arise, on an individual basis.

 - 8.4: How do you ensure that all the school's facilities can be accessed by children with SEND?